-Artificial is the new reality.
-Artificial Intelligence is taking almost every industry by a storm.
+Artificial Intelligence is taking almost every industry by storm.
 AI-led Digital Transformations are displaying sensational advancements.
 As 2020 stagnated many business’ growth plans and made us re-question the strategies; now everyone is geared up to turn 2021 into a year of innovations and applied AI.
 Two months down, we already can see companies being laser-focused on understanding AI capabilities, accelerating adoption, learning through mistakes, overcoming data issues, and embracing new talents.
 But jumping in with both feet into AI can be highly risky, especially financially.
 Every practitioner would agree that starting the AI journey with RPA is only practical.
 Business functions can adopt RPA in any desired extent from basic data copy-paste actions to intelligent analytics-driven decision making using a pre-set logic.

 Four principles of a progressive Digital Business: